VritraSecz/OsintifyX/TERMS.md

     + To use OsintifyX, you must log in with a fake account.
 The developer will not obtain any of your personal details during the login process.

 ## Ownership and Distribution:
-    + OsintifyX is the intellectual property of the developer, Alex Butler (MrHacker-X).
+    + OsintifyX is the intellectual property of the developer, Alex Butler (VritraSecz).
 All rights, title, and interest in the tool belong to the developer.
     + You are granted a non-exclusive, non-transferable license to use OsintifyX for personal or non-commercial purposes only.
 Selling, distributing, or modifying the tool without explicit permission from the developer is strictly prohibited.

 ## Limitation of Liability: